Fallopian tube anatomy predicts pregnancy and pregnancy outcomes after tubal reversal surgery: Comment

-Previous studies have identified age at surgery as the primary factor associated with the success of sterilisation reversal.
-Some studies have examined postoperative tubal length and a few have examined the effect of anastomosis location on pregnancy and birth rates.
-Patient numbers in most studies have been insufficient to analyse the factors simultaneously, and the results have been conflicting \cite{van2017}.
+Previous studies have shown age at surgery to be the primary factor associated with the success of female sterilization reversal.
+Some studies have examined postoperative tubal length and a few have examined the effect of anastomosis location on pregnancy and birth rates; the results have been conflicting \cite{van2017}.

-The current study population, more than 20 times the mean size of prior studies, permits more in-depth analysis than has been possible in the past.
-It also examines multiple aspects of postoperative tubal anatomy that have not been reported previously.
+Previous studies have had insufficient patient numbers to analyze multiple factors simultaneously.
+Our study, with its large patient population, permits more in-depth analysis and examines aspects of postoperative tubal anatomy not reported before.

-Preoperative counselling and obtaining informed consent for tubal anastomosis requires discussing the chances of success and of risks, including possible ectopic pregnancy.
-To assist with this, the initial report from the Tubal Surgery Database \cite{BERGER2016} presented tables of pregnancy and pregnancy outcome rates stratified by age and sterilisation method, both of which are known before surgery.
+Preoperative counseling and obtaining informed consent for tubal anastomosis requires discussing the chances of success and of risks, including possible ectopic pregnancy.
+To assist with this, a previous report from the Tubal Surgery Database \cite{BERGER2016} presented tables of pregnancy and pregnancy outcome rates stratified by age and sterilization method.
+Both of these factors are known before reparative tubal surgery.

-After tubal reversal surgery, patients usually ask how their particular findings may affect their chances of having a baby.
-Reframing the question, does tubal anatomic information add predictive power for pregnancy and pregnancy outcome probabilities compared what was known before surgery?
+After tubal reversal, patients usually ask how their findings affect their chances of having a baby.
+Reframing the question, does tubal anatomic information add predictive power for pregnancy and pregnancy outcome probabilities compared with what was known before surgery?
 That is the question this study was undertaken to answer.

-Tubal anatomy observed at reversal surgery necessarily is related to the method of sterilisation.
+Tubal anatomy observed at reversal surgery is related to the method of sterilization.
 Clips are the least damaging, while coagulation can be extensively damaging to the tubes.
-Tubal anatomic parameters (length, anastomosis location, segment diameters, fibrosis) are all interrelated.
+Tubal anatomic parameters (length, anastomosis location, segment diameters, fibrosis) are interrelated.
 Anatomy often differs between right and left tubes in individual patients.
-And, it is unknown which of the tubes is involved in a given pregnancy.
+Furthermore, it is unknown which of the tubes is involved in a given pregnancy.
 These issues have not been addressed in previous studies, yet they are important to reflect the realities of clinical medicine.
-The statistical methodology we have described takes all of these issues into account.
+The statistical methodology we have described addresses these issues.

-Of the predictive models we tested, the model with anatomic properties gives a better fit to the data than the one without.
-We believe this model to be robust, based on the consistency of trends in the exploratory analysis, visualisation of the fit, and variable importance analysis.
+Of the models we tested, the one with anatomic properties gives a better fit to the data than the one without.
+We believe this model to be robust based on the consistency of trends in the exploratory analysis, visualization of the fit, and variable importance analysis.